Security America Mortgage is dedicated to making the VA loan process clear to enable the Military Veteran in finding the best home for them.

 Step 7: Close on a VA home loan

 Once you’ve made your offer and have completed the inspection process, you’re in the “home” stretch!
-But, in order to ensure that you don’t put your closing date, or your mortgage at risk, you have a few pre-closing responsibilities that you’ll need to be mindful of.
+But, in order to ensure that you don’t put your closing date or your mortgage at risk, you have a few pre-closing responsibilities that you’ll need to be mindful of.
 These include:

-Step 8: Protect your number investment of VA home loan ownership.
+Step 8: Protect your number one investment.

 Congratulations, and welcome home!
 The VA Loan process is complete, but just like any big process, there’s a maintenance plan!
 It’s now your responsibility, and in your best financial interest, to protect your investment for years to come.
 Performing routine maintenance on your home’s systems is always more affordable than having to fix big problems later.
 Be sure to watch for signs of leaks, damage, and wear.
 And remember, just because the sale is complete, your relationship with your agent doesn’t need to end!
 After closing, your agent can still help you – providing information for your tax returns, finding contractors and repair services, and even tracking your home’s current market value.